Why I Moved to Kakaako... And Why I Left!

 When you say you live in Kakaako, you may not even realize how special it is until you see the reaction from the person you say it to.
 I have to believe everyone has a little bit of Kakaako FOMO.
 You can be a foodie, yogi, hipster IPA lover (there’s a very cool beer/brewery scene), shopaholic, beach lover, retiree, coffee snob, newlywed, single wanting to mingle, parent who values time over the big house in the suburbs, luxury lifestyle lover wanting plush amenities and sweeping ocean views from your home in the sky, a 2nd home owner who loves where they live when it’s not winter or hades where you come from.
 You can either be someone who likes to be seen or a total introvert who finds comfort in being able lock their door when they come and go never to be bothered by their neighbors.

 For me, it’s getting to know the staff and security in my building.
 It’s forming relationships with the local baristas.
-It was being able to walk to Anaha Ward Village and eat outside at Merrimen’s during lockdown when we couldn’t sit in a restaurant and feeling good about supporting a local business during such a trying time.
+It was being able to walk to Merrimen’s, one of our favorite Kakaako restaurants, during lockdown when we couldn’t sit in a restaurant and feeling good about supporting a local business during such a trying time.
 It’s understanding what is meant by #OurKakaako and having that sense of care and pride in a robust community aimed at connecting people and allowing people to work and play where they live.
 It’s walking to lunch or brunch with girlfriends.
 It’s hosting friends and family for BBQs on the rec deck.
 It’s having movie night with friends and family in the theatre.
 It’s having my nieces and nephews over to swim in the pool.
 It’s pouring a glass of wine and watching the moon rise while relaxing in the jacuzzi.
 It’s watching free fireworks every Friday from the comfort of the couch.
 It’s convenient without being a convenience store.

 "I never had a house and wanted to experience that before I buy"